Overview

 Why Attend

-Prerequisite: Participants should have intermediate Power BI knowledge, including data modeling and report building.
+Prerequisite: Participants should have intermediate Power BI knowledge, including data modelling, report building and some exposure to DAX.

 Key Sessions